tomahawkmissile/MultiNether/README.md

 # MultiNether
 Allows nether portals to work with non-primary worlds.
+Useful for servers with Multiverse worlds.